 Permanence of Early European Hand-Made Papers

-Dabrowski, Jozef & Simmons, John S.G.
+Jozef Dabrowski and John S.G.
+Simmons

-Fibres and Textiles in Eastern Europe, January/March (2003)
+Fibres and Textiles in Eastern Europe (2003)

-An investigation into (and explanation for) the remarkable permanence of early European papers made by hand in accordance with Italian practice is presented.
+Abstract: An investigation into (and explanation for) the remarkable permanence of early European papers made by hand in accordance with Italian practice is presented.
 The use of added lime (“addita calce”) during the beating process (referred to by F.M.
 Grapaldo in his description of the Italian technique, c.1494, and in the late sixteenth-century Regensburg Regulations) is shown to be the responsible cause.
 The early Italian technology is described and comparisons are made with modern machine-production of permanent papers.